masashitsubaki/molecularGNN_3Dstructure/README.md

 We provide two major scripts in the main directory as follows.

-- "preprocessing.py" creates input tensor data from original text data (see dataset/QM9/data.txt).
+- "preprocessing.py" creates tensor data from original text data (see dataset/QM9/data.txt).
 - "train.py" trains a GNN model using the preprocessed data to predict a molecular property.

 You can easy to train a GNN model by the following command.